 The government said that, without divestiture, the merged company would have 67 percent of the Manhattan first-run movie market and 77 percent of the metro Chicago market.

 The defendants agreed to sell 14 Manhattan theaters and 11 in the Chicago area to a buyer or buyers who are acceptable to the Justice Department and will continue to operate them as movie theaters.
 In both cities, the divestitures represent slightly more than the leading firm in each city would be acquiring in both the number of screens and revenue.

 The theaters to be sold include 13 Cineplex Odeon and one Sony-Loews house in Manhattan, and eight Cineplex Odeon theaters and three Sony-Loews theaters in the Chicago area.

 The merged company is to be called Loews Cineplex Entertainment Corp.
 Sony Pictures Entertainment Inc. will own 51 percent; Universal Studios Inc. will own 26 percent; the Charles Rosner Bronfman Family Trust and related parties will own 10 percent, and the other Cineplex Odeon shareholders will own 13 percent.

-Headquartered in Toronto, Canada, Cineplex Odeon Corp. is one of the largest movie theater chains in North America with 1,723 screens at 312 sites, including 911 screens at 175 locations in the United States and the remainder in Canada and Europe.
+Headquartered in Toronto, Canada, Cineplex Odeon Corp. is one of the largest movie theater chains in North America with 1,723 screens at 312 sites, including 911 screens at 175 locations in the United States, Canada and Europe.
 It had revenues of $500 million in 1996.

 An indirect wholly owned subsidiary of Sony Corporation of America, LTM Holdings, or Loews Theatres, operates one of the largest chains in the United States under the Loews Theatres and Sony Theatres marquees.
 It has 1,035 screens at 139 locations in 16 states and revenue of $375 million for the fiscal year ending Feb.
 28.